-To qualify for services, a student must provide documentation of disability as determined by a licensed physician and/or certified psychologist or other specialist (e.g., audiologist, optometrist, chiropractor) who is skilled in the diagnosis of such a disability.
+To qualify for services, a student must provide current documentation (no older than four years) of disability as determined by a licensed physician and/or certified psychologist or other specialist (e.g., audiologist, optometrist, chiropractor) who is skilled in the diagnosis of such a disability.

 - The documentation must include the following: